Quarterly sector accounts, UK: January to March 2024

 Revisions within this release

-This bulletin includes new data for the latest available quarter, Quarter 4 (Oct to Dec) 2023, and revisions to data from Quarter 1 (Jan to Mar) 2023.
-This bulletin follows the National Accounts Revisions Policy.
+This bulletin includes new data for the latest available quarter, Quarter 1 (Jan to Mar) 2024, with no revisions to previous time periods.
+This bulletin follows our National Accounts Revisions Policy.

 Understanding the sector and financial accounts